Katerina-Pap/MA-cont-shiny-app/overview.md

 - One-stage pseudo IPD ANCOVA
 - Two-stage pseudo IPD ANCOVA

-For details regarding the models analytical expressions and statistical calculations look at `Technical details`.
+For details regarding the models analytic expressions and statistical calculations look at `Home`.

 For more information on how to use the tool please follow the instructive video or get in contact with the developer of the tool.
 The app is powered by [Shiny](shiny.rstudio.com) using the statistical software [R](http://cran.r-project.org/).